Effective Documentation of Treatment Plan Reviews

 5. Adjustments to Treatment Plan

-Outline any modifications made to the treatment plan based on the review findings.
-Detail the following:
+Outline any modifications based on the review findings, detailing:

 - Changes in treatment modalities (e.g., introducing new therapeutic techniques).